Skojar/syuzhet_squad/dramatis_personae.md

 # Dramatis Personæ
-### The Player Character
 Each player should bring a single unique focal character to the story.
-These are the most fleshed out characters, with the most mechanical details.
+These are the most fleshed out characters, with the most mechanical details, and are referred to as **player characters**.

 #### Name, Epithet, Adjectives
 Players should select a name for the character, as well as an epithet, which can be a descriptive byname, professional title, or archetype that provides a quick impression of what others might expect from the character.
 It's also encouraged to list a handful of adjectives that describe the character.
-In standard play, these aren't mechanically relevant, but are intended to simply provide a prompt of quide to roleplaying interactions with the character.
-As such, they can be physcially descriptive (e.g. tall, dark, handsome) or summarize personality traits (e.g. kind, suave, assertive), or indicate other attributes (agile, strong, clever).
+In standard play, these aren't mechanically relevant, but are intended to simply provide a prompt of guide to roleplaying interactions with the character.
+As such, they can be physcially descriptive (e.g. tall, dark, handsome) or summarize personality traits (e.g. kind, honest, assertive), or indicate other attributes (e.g. agile, strong, clever), or skills (e.g. stealthy, crack-shot, hacker).

 *{compose option to formalize these}*

 #### Signature
 Each player character has a single so-called **signature move** that represents a special way that the character solves problems.
 These should of course be distinct from other player character's signatures.
 This is the go-to, core ability that sets them apart from other characters, described in a few words.
-These aren't meant to exhaustively describe a character's abilities, but instead are the player's choice of the one most essential kind thing that the character does *in his current incarnation*.
+These aren't meant to exhaustively describe a character's abilities, but instead are the one most essential kind thing that the character does *in his current incarnation*.
+A player should choose a signature based on what she wants to describe the character doing in the session.

 | Character | Signature |
 |:---:|:---:|